radondb/radon/docs/radon_cluster_deploy.md

 $ curl -i -H 'Content-Type: application/json' -X POST -d '{"name": "backend1", "address": "192.168.0.28:3306", "user":"mysql", "password": "123456", "max-connections":1024}' http://192.168.0.16:8080/v1/radon/backend
 ```

-From now on，radon cluster has being build.
-Use vim to view the backend.json file in the bin/radon-meta directory of the master node.
-You will see that the background node information has been added.
+Now, radon cluster has being deployed.
+Use vim to view the backend.json file in the `bin/radon-meta` directory of the master node.
+You will see that the backend nodes information has been added.

 ```
 $ vim bin/radon-meta/backend.json